Skip to main content

 Applications will contain the following:

-In progress An application that is in Risk Assessment, Risk Management, or Authorisation stages.
+An application that is in the Recommendation, Risk Assessment, Risk Management, or Authorisation phases.

-8. Phase – indicates where the application is in the Regulated Products Process.
-The steps of the process from Validation to authorisation are:
+8. Phase (for non-PBO applications) – Indicates where the application is in the Regulated Products Process.
+The steps of the process from validation to authorisation are:

 Risk assessment This phase is used to decide if the product or process is safe to be placed on the market in England, Wales and Scotland.
 This will involve risk assessment by one of our Joint Expert Groups and/or Scientific Advisory Committee and a consideration of other legitimate factors (for example, risks to the environment).
 These will be combined to form an evidence package.